meriem0001907/NFA-Epsilon-Removal./README.md

 "# NFA-Epsilon-Removal."
 🧪 Lab Report
-Eliminating ε-Transitions from a Non-Deterministic Finite Automaton (NFA) Student Name: …………………
+Eliminating ε-Transitions from a Non-Deterministic Finite Automaton (NFA) Student Name: ABOUD MERIEM ELBATOUL
-Module: Automata Theory / Formal Languages
+Major : security student
+Module:Compilation
 Lab: Eliminating ε-Transitions from an NFA
 Language Used: Python
-Academic Year: 2025–2026

 1. Introduction

 In automata theory, a Non-Deterministic Finite Automaton (NFA) is a finite automaton that may contain multiple transitions for the same input symbol and may also include ε (epsilon) transitions.